menu

 Also of interest is that Loganville has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Loganville who are college-educated is somewhat higher than the average US community of 21.84%: 26.99% of adults in Loganville have at least a bachelor's degree.
+The overall education level of Loganville is somewhat higher than in the average US city of 21.84%: 26.99% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Loganville in 2022 was $41,717, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $166,868 for a family of four.
 However, Loganville contains both very wealthy and poor people as well.